AMPSSIE/ampssie.github.io/docs/docs/TechnicalReferences/ghostStabilisation.md

 ![Elasto-plastic collapse: background mesh incremental displacements](../../img/ghostCollapseVectors.png)

 To explore this issue in more detail, consider the simpler problem shown in Figure 2, which a block of material is displaced with a value of $a$, as a rigid body through a 2D background mesh with element size $h$.
 The condition number (the ratio of the largest to smallest eigenvalue) of the mass and stiffness matrices are determined at each displaced solution.
+The test case assumes linear elastic material behaviour with a Young's modulus of $E=1$ Pa, a Poisson's ratio of $\nu=0$ and a density of $\rho=1~\text{kg/m}^3$.

 ![Rigid translation test case](../../img/ghostTestProblemSetup.png)